- Policies & Procedures

 We would like to share this with you in the hope there will be a chance for you to discuss the expectations with your child and help them to understand the need for positive behaviour.

-We have developed a TOGETHER CHARTER in consultation with the children for the classroom and playground.
+We have developed a Learning Characteristics in consultation with the children for the classroom and playground.
 The children are aware of the expectations and are keen to celebrate through the reward systems.

 Occasionally pupils find it difficult to manage their behaviour and so there is a clear system of staged consequences when negative behaviour occurs.
 The focus is on encouraging pupils to think about their behaviour and to make the right choice in how they behave and conduct themselves in school.
 The emphasis is on pupils taking responsibility for their behaviour and developing a positive attitude towards learning.